 The poll, released on Wednesday, found a new high of 51 percent of registered voters want Trump impeached and removed, while another 4 percent want him impeached but not removed.
 Just 40 percent opposed impeachment.

-There is, predictably, a divide on impeachment along party lines.
+No surprise there's a divide along party lines.
 Eighty-five percent of Democrats support impeachment and removal, compared with 39 percent of independents and 13 percent of Republicans.

-Though Democrats worried for months about the politics of impeachment, it seems support for it has only risen since House Speaker Nancy Pelosi officially announced an inquiry in late September over Trump’s actions with Ukraine’s president asking for a political favor.
+Though Democrats worried for months about the politics of impeachment, support for it has only risen since House Speaker Nancy Pelosi officially announced an inquiry in late September over Trump’s call to Ukraine’s president asking for a political favor.

 Voters of all backgrounds increasingly support impeachment, according to the new Fox poll.
 Since July, support for impeachment rose 11 percentage points among Democrats, 5 points among Republicans and 3 points among independents.